How Long Does It Take To Plan a Funeral or Memorial Service?

 Once you’ve made all your crucial arrangements for your funeral or memorial service, it’s time to let others know about the date.
 Formal invitations aren’t necessary for funerals and memorial services due to their quick nature.
 You should try to let everyone know the date and time at least 3 days to a week before it occurs.

 Facebook posts are easy ways to get the word out to a large group of people at once.
-If you need to contact relatives that aren’t online, a quick call or text a few days ahead of time is enough to provide ample notice.
+If you need to contact relatives who aren’t online, a quick call or text a few days ahead of time is enough to provide ample notice.

 Allow yourself to grieve